akullpp/awesome-java/README.md

 ## Messaging

-*Tools that help sending messages between clients to ensure protocol independency*
+*Tools that help sending messages between clients to ensure protocol independency.*

 * [Apache ActiveMQ](http://activemq.apache.org/) - Open-source message broker that implements JMS and converts synchronous to asynchronous communication
 * [JBoss HornetQ](http://hornetq.jboss.org/) - Clear, concise, modular and made to be embedded.

 ## Miscellaneous

-*Everything else*
+*Everything else.*

 * [Jimfs](https://github.com/google/jimfs) - In-memory file system.
 * [Lombok](http://projectlombok.org/) - Code-generator which aims to reduce the verbosity of Java.

 ## Natural Language Processing

-*Libraries that are specialized on processing text*
+*Libraries that are specialized on processing text.*

 * [Apache OpenNLP](https://opennlp.apache.org/) - Toolkit for common tasks like tokenization.
 * [LingPipe](http://alias-i.com/lingpipe/) - Toolkit for a variety of tasks ranging from POS tagging to sentiment analysis.